alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/8.png" width="600"/>
 </p>

 _Figure 8.
 Introspective Opcodes enable Bitcoin scripts to access data in the UTXO being spent and UTXO being created.
-Consider the two input, three output transaction shown in this Figure. `OP_INSPECTINPUTVALUE` could push values $A_v$ and $B_v$ to the stack depending on the specified index.
-Similarly, `OP_INSPECTOUTPUTVALUE` could push values $C_v$, $D_v$, and $E_v$.
+Consider the two input, three output transaction shown in this Figure. `OP_INSPECTINPUTVALUE` could push values A<sub>v</sub> and B<sub>v</sub> to the stack depending on the specified index.
+Similarly, `OP_INSPECTOUTPUTVALUE` could push values C<sub>v</sub>, D<sub>v</sub>, and E<sub>v</sub>.
 The introspective scriptPubKey opcodes would enable pushing the scriptPubKey values to the stack similarly._

 **New Validity Proof Verification Opcode**